-Bacteria cause most of these finger infections.
+Bacteria cause most types of finger infections.
 The exception to this is the herpetic whitlow, which is caused by a virus.
 How the infection starts and is found in a particular location is what makes each specific type of infection unique.
-Usually some form of trauma is the initial event.
+Usually, some form of trauma to the finger or hand (for example, a finger cut, finger crush injury, hand laceration, infected hangnail, or infected cuticle) is the initial event.
 This may be a cut, animal bite, or puncture wound.

 - Paronychia: The offending bacteria are usually staphylococcal and streptococcal organisms.
-Rarely, a fungus causes this infection, which usually begins as a hangnail.
-Often a person will attempt to bite off the piece of nail that is at the corner.
-This results in an open wound that allows the bacteria found on the skin and the bacteria found in the mouth to infect the wound.
+Rarely, a fungus causes this infection (sometimes leading to chronic paronychia), which usually begins as a hangnail.
+Often a person will attempt to bite off the piece of nail that is at the corner of the nail, leading to a hangnail infection.
+This infection can also be caused by aggressively shoving back or trimming cuticles, leading to cuticle infection.
+This results in an open wound that allows the bacteria on the skin and the bacteria in the mouth to infect the wound.
 The infection can then spread to the surrounding tissue next to the nail and cuticle.

-Felon: This bacterial infection of the finger pad, caused by the same organisms that cause paronychia, is usually the result of a puncture wound.
+- Felon: This bacterial infection of the finger pad, caused by the same organisms that cause paronychia, is usually the result of a puncture wound.
 The wound allows the introduction of bacteria deep into the fingertip pad.
 Because the fingertip has multiple compartments, the infection is contained in this area.

 - Cellulitis: The most common causes of this bacterial infection are staphylococcal and streptococcal organisms.
 This infection is usually the result of an open wound that allows the bacteria to infect the local skin and tissue.
 The infection can also spread to the hand and fingers by blood flow carrying the organisms.

-Deep space infection: This bacterial infection is usually the result of a puncture wound or deep cut that introduces the bacteria to the deep tissue.
+- Deep space infection: This bacterial infection is usually the result of a puncture wound or deep cut that introduces the bacteria to the deep tissue.
 The collar button abscess is associated with the web space between the fingers.
 The deep structures of the hand create many potential compartments for this infection to invade.